🔼The name Jabal: Summary

 To Tubal-cain, the forger of all implements of bronze and iron, no patriarchy is ascribed, but forging iron wasn't formally invented until the time of the Philistines, which is also long after the flood.

-As final curiosity: the names of all these three men—who comprise the final generation of Cain before the flood—are derived of the same root verb יבל (yabal).
+As final curiosity: the names of all these three men — who form the final generation of Cain before the flood — are derived of the same verb יבל (yabal).

-The name Jabal comes from the fertile root verb יבל (yabal), meaning to carry or bring along:
+The name Jabal comes from the fertile verb יבל (yabal), meaning to carry or bring along:

 The name Jabal is identical to the noun יבל (yabal), meaning water course or conduit.
 For a meaning of the name Jabal, Jones' Dictionary of Old Testament Proper Names proposes Leading or Flowing.
 NOBSE Study Bible Name List has the rather inaccurate Moving.